-When creating an environmental safety plan or considering what environmental health and safety training needs to be provided for employees, a key factor to take into account needs to be the sensitivity of the surrounding area.
-The types of creatures and other characteristics of the environment in the locality around the place of work in question will to a large extent determine what a company can and cannot do in terms of affecting it.
+When creating an environmental safety plan, or considering what environmental health and safety training needs to be provided for employees, a key factor to take into account has to be the sensitivity of the surrounding area.
+The types of creatures and other characteristics of the environment in the locality around the place of work in question will, to a large extent, determine what a company can and cannot do in terms of affecting it.

-For example, a business which is situated in an area where rare and endangered species of bird or marine life are present will have to be extremely careful about what hazardous substances it releases and in what quantities, both deliberately and accidentally, into the surrounding land and watercourses.
-Of course, every business should take steps to prevent such an occurrence through control measures and a well-trained workforce in environmental matters but those located in a sensitive area can cause a catastrophic environmental disaster from even just a small release.
+For example, a business that is situated in an area where rare and endangered species of bird or marine life are present will have to be extremely careful about what hazardous substances it releases and in what quantities, both deliberately and accidentally, into the surrounding land and watercourses.
+Of course, every business should take steps to prevent such an occurrence, through control measures and a well-trained workforce in environmental matters, but those located in a sensitive area can cause a catastrophic environmental disaster from even just a small release.

 Not Just Permanent Workplaces